Weight-Loss Surgery Treatment Options

 - Biliopancreatic Diversion with Duodenal Switch

 Weight-loss surgery, also commonly known as bariatric surgery, is a safe and effective treatment option for those affected by morbid obesity.
 Morbid obesity is defined as having a body mass index (BMI) greater than 40, or weighing more than 100 pounds over ideal body weight.
-In addition, a patient with a BMI greater than 35 with one or more obesity-related diseases is classified as morbidly obese.
+In addition, a patient with a BMI greater than 35 with one or more obesity-related diseases is classified as severe obesity.

 There is a great amount of importance and responsibility associated with choosing a weight-loss treatment option.
 Weight-loss surgery is one of the most commonly chosen and performed treatment options for morbid obesity; however, choosing which surgery is right for you can be a difficult task.
 This article will provide you with the education needed for you and your physician to make the appropriate treatment selection.
 Consult your physician and insurance provider to see if you are a candidate.